smeets/cff/README.md

     }
 }
 ```
 The assembly of the flattened function is indeed more complicated and does more work compared to the original.
+The function output, however, is equivalent to the original.

 ### example (graph)
 The control flow graphs: